knowsys/rulewerk/rulewerk-examples/README.md

-This project contains examples of different use-cases of **vlog4j** functionality.
+This project contains examples of different use-cases of **rulewerk** functionality.
 - reasoning termination for various algorithms - **The Skolem** and **The Restricted Chase** : *SkolemVsRestrictedChaseTermination.java*
 - adding facts from a **CSV file**; exporting query results to CSV: *AddDataFromCSVFile.java*
 - adding facts from the result of a **SPARQL query** on a remote endpoint: *AddDataFromSparqlQueryResults.java*